pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 As FC is still a WIP difficulty, this feature list may be subject to change.
 It may not always be accurate.
 **The mod More Enemy Variants (MEV) by yinny is required.
 If you are trying to host without MEV, Custom Difficulty will not allow you to load the file.
 If you join a lobby with FC and you don't have MEV yourself, there will be invisible enemies.**
+**The mods DEA and Beta Stalkers by donnie danko are required.
+Same logic from missing MEV applies.**
 # General
 - Enemy HP scaling follows Hazard 6.
 - Enemy movement speed follows Hazard 7.